forestryio/forestry.io/hugo/content/blog/better-content-management-for-gatsby.md

 ---
-title: Content Management for Gatsby with a Git-backed Approach
+title: Content Management for Gatsby with Git
 description: ''
 date: 2018-11-22 10:22:29 +0000
 authors: